Advances and Open Problems in Federated Learning: Improving Efficiency and Effectiveness

 As in the IID setting, we assume an intermittent communication model (e.g.\ \citet[Sec.
 4.4]{woodworth18graphoracle}), where $M$ stateless clients participate in each of $T$ rounds, and during each round, each client can compute gradients for $K$ samples (e.g. minibatches).
 The difference here is that the samples $z_{i, 1}, \ldots, z_{i, K}$ sampled at client $i$ are drawn from the client's local distribution $\mathcal{P}_i$.
 Unlike the IID setting, we cannot necessarily assume $M = N$, as the client distributions are not all equal.
 In the following, if an algorithm relies on $M = N$, we will omit $M$ and simply write $N$.
 We note that while such an assumption may be compatible with the cross-silo federated setting in Table \ref{tab:characteristics}, it is generally infeasible in the cross-device setting.

-While \citep{stich2018local,yu2018parallel,wang2018cooperative,stich2019error} mainly focused on the IID case, the analysis technique can be extended to the non-IID case by adding an assumption on data dissimilarities, for example by constraining the difference between client gradients and the global gradient \citep{Lian2017b,li2018federated,li2019communication,wang2019matcha} or the difference between client and global optimum values \citep{li2019convergence,khaled2019analysis}.
+While \citep{stich2018local,yu2018parallel,wang2018cooperative,stich2019error} mainly focused on the IID case, the analysis technique can be extended to the non-IID case by adding an assumption on data dissimilarities, for example by constraining the difference between client gradients and the global gradient \citep{Lian2017b,li2018federated,li2019communication,wang2019matcha,wang2020tackling} or the difference between client and global optimum values \citep{li2019convergence,khaled2019analysis}.
 Under this assumption, \citet{yu2019linear} showed that the error bound of local SGD in the non-IID case becomes worse.
 In order to achieve the rate of $1/\sqrt{TKN}$ (under non-convex objectives), the number of local updates $K$ should be smaller than $T^{1/3}/N$, instead of $T/N^3$ as in the IID case \cite{wang2018cooperative}. \citet{li2018federated} proposed to add a proximal term in each local objective function so as to make the algorithm be more robust to the heterogeneity across local objectives.
-The proposed FedProx algorithm empirically improves the performance of federated averaging.
-However, it is unclear whether it could provably improve the convergence rate. \citet{khaled2019analysis} assumes all clients participate, and uses batch gradient descent on clients, which can potentially converge faster than stochastic gradients on clients.
+The proposed FedProx algorithm empirically improves the performance of federated averaging. \citet{khaled2019analysis} assumes all clients participate, and uses batch gradient descent on clients, which can potentially converge faster than stochastic gradients on clients.